 Cypris Remond was born and raised in France.
 She is in the final year of her bachelor’s degree at University College Maastricht.
 Cypris is pursuing an interdisciplinary curriculum, merging business, psychology, public policy, sociology, and sustainable development.
 She joined Homa Reto in September 2022 as a research intern and focuses on sustainable ways of financing and steward ownership.

 Isabella Camille Krause (she/her)

-Isabella Krause is in her final year of the Science program at Maastricht University, where she focuses on STEM subjects.
+Isabella Krause has recently graduated with a BSc from Maastricht University, where she focused on Applied Mathematics and Human-Computer Interaction.
 She is from Argentina and Germany but grew up in Pretoria, Bangkok, and Vienna.
-She joined the Homa Reto team in August as a Co-Founder, after having worked with Elaine on a research project.
+She joined the Homa Reto team in August 2021 as a Co-Founder, after having worked with Elaine on a research project.
 Ms. Krause is dedicated to advocating for climate action, gender equality, quality education, and sustainability.
 With her work, Ms. Krause promotes equitable and data-driven solutions.

 Aleksandra Jankowiak (she/her)